-No more fudgeing on motorcoach driving hours.
+No more fudging on motor coach driving hours.
 No more unscheduled stops.
 No more last minute itinerary changes.
-New mandated Electronic Logging Devices (ELDs) on commercial coaches may impact your spring travel.
+New mandated Electronic Logging Devices (ELDs) on commercial coaches may impact student travel.
 Here’s what you need to know.

 As music educators, we all know the value and necessity of performance and festival participation, but with so many choices, how do you know which one is the right fit for your group?